Because they love snowboarding more than anything, they want to enjoy it to the fullest.

 Let's take a look at how LADE's custom orders work

-First of all, there are currently three base styles.
-From these, there are four knitting patterns to match.
-There are also options for adapters to fit goggles, and the designs are being developed in even more detail.
+First, there are currently three base models.
+From there, there are four knitting patterns to choose from.
+Furthermore, there are optional adapter specifications to fit goggles, and the options expand even further.

-Furthermore, all parts, such as the 38 knit colors, the material behind the ear flaps, the type of leather strap, and the color of the buckle, can be selected, allowing you to combine them as you like.
+On top of that, all parts are selectable, including 38 knit colors, the material on the back of the ear flaps, the type of leather strap, and the color of the buckle, allowing you to combine your favorites.

 Here we will introduce the three main types and briefly introduce the materials used